-Causes of a blocked tear duct
+About a blocked tear duct

 Symptoms of a blocked tear duct

-- the tear duct is still blocked after your child has turned one year old.
+- The tear duct is still blocked after your child has turned one year old.

 Treatment for a blocked tear duct